Ivaldivi/RAG-Chatbot/README.md

 ### Setup:
 I have included an environment.yml file with all required dependencies.
-You will need to get an API key from OpenAI in order to run this tutorial.
-You will then need to add it to a .env file that is located in the root of the project that contains the line:
+You will need to get an API key from OpenAI in order to run the rag-analysis workbook.
+You will then need to add the key to your `.env` file that should located in the root of the project that contains the line:
 `OPENAI_API_KEY="your-api-key"`

 There are many resources online wher eyou can learn more about the purpose of RAG.
 Here are a couple I used when attempting this mini-project: